Best Online Master’s Degrees in: Counseling

 Editor's Picks: Online Schools for Counseling

-The best online master’s degree in counseling for value is Wake Forest University, which offers an online Master of Arts in Counseling.
-WFU ranked among PayScale.com’s top 2012 ROI Rankings, with an annual return on investment (ROI) of 8.6%, and an annual ROI of 10.5% for students receiving financial aid.
+The best online master's degree in counseling for value is Wake Forest University, which offers an online Master of Arts in Counseling.
+WFU ranked at PayScale.com, with an annual return on investment (ROI) of 8.6%, and an annual ROI of 10.5% for students receiving financial aid.
 U.S. News and World Report ranked Johns Hopkins no. 25 among the top national universities in the U.S. According to WFU.edu, among the criteria for which this school was recognized, and even showed improvement over the last year, are: employment at graduation, starting salary, recruiter assessment, and selectivity.
-And, within three months of graduation, 91% of the Wake Forest University School of Business full-time MBA class of 2011 had accepted jobs, with an average annual salary and starting bonus of $91,504.
+And, within three months of graduation, 91% of the Wake Forest University School of Business full-time MBA class had accepted jobs, with an average annual salary and starting bonus of $91,504.

 The award for flexibility goes to Walden University, which offers an online Master of Science in Mental Health Counseling.
 Students on CollegeProwler.com gave Walden an A rating for academic flexibility, a near-perfect score of 919 out of 954 students polled.
 As noted on Walden.edu's Online Education page, Walden is one of the only universities to offer a CACREP-accredited degree program online, not to mention, students can also benefit from the flexibility of online learning through Walden's exclusive MobileLearn program, enabling students to choose where and when they learn, and also giving them the ability to help design their own course of study.